Skip to content

 Resources

-The figures below are based on benchmarks of the binary under moderate concurrent load (700 posts, 50 parallel read requests, 30 parallel write requests).
-Media storage is not included — plan disk separately based on expected upload volume.
+The figures below are based on benchmarks of the current binary under moderate concurrent load (700 posts, 50 parallel read requests, 30 parallel write requests).
+The benchmark covers the full feature set including security headers, Prometheus metrics, JWT refresh tokens, social accounts, and navigation.
+Media storage is not included - plan disk separately based on expected upload volume.

 Minimal Recommended